jackyzha0/quartz/content/notes/veracity-summary.md

 Stage 5 - (incomplete) test out ideas for the proposed system in a small scale environment

 ### Scenarios
+There were three main scenarios that spend time to explore: Adding a new member, removing a member and accidental transactions.
+This process helped me to understand some of the intricacies of the system I was trying to conceptualise.
+It made It seem

 ### Solidity Contract